 Step 3: Sequence Across Email, LinkedIn, and SMS

-Don't put all your outreach into one channel.
-Build a sequence that touches candidates across at least two channels over seven to fourteen days.
-For proven email templates to include in your sequences, see our cold email templates for recruiters.
+Don’t put all your outreach into one channel.
+Build an outreach sequence that touches candidates across at least two channels over seven to fourteen days.

 • Day 1: Personalized email - the primary pitch covering the role, why this candidate, and what makes it interesting